EchNet/happy-cans/README.md

 Place a copy of credentials.json into the admin and sspush folders.

-Place an api.json file consisting of one value, apiKey, into the sspush folder.
+Place an api.json file consisting of one value, apiKey, into each of the admin and sspush folders.

 ## Bugs